reboottime/Problem-Solving-Philosophy/README.md

 # Problem Solving Philosophy

-**Motivation**: In this era of information overload and AI , I believe that the ability to think critically, absorb information effectively, and learn rapidly is important.
+**Motivation**: In this era of information overload and AI , I believe owning the ability to think critically, absorb information effectively, and learn rapidly is the key.

-**About this repository**: This repository is an attempt to find systematical problem solving framework(s) and train myself with above ability.
+**About this repository**: This repository is an attempt to find systematic problem-solving frameworks and train myself to have the abilities mentioned above.

 The content have been breaking into two categories primarily